Full Micro-credential Offerings

 Micro-credentials are fully online and asynchronous, so there are no meetings/classes you must attend.

 Each Full Micro-credential varies in price.
 See the registration page for specific pricing.
 The price includes all materials and registration fees.

 Full Micro-credentials must be paid in full at the time of registration.

 Register for Micro-credentials for Professional Learning

 Refunds and withdrawal requests must be submitted in writing to email@example.com.
-Requests received by 5 p.m. on June 28, 2019 will receive a 100% refund.
-All requests received after June 28, 2019 will be ineligible for a refund.
+Requests received by 5 p.m. on the Friday before the start of the session will receive a 100% refund.
+All requests received after the Friday before the start of the session will be ineligible for a refund.

 - Work in small groups that are facilitated by expert educators supported by Loyola University Maryland.

 - Start and end dates provide the deadlines needed to successfully complete the work.